aleph2c/miros-rabbitmq/docs/_sources/installing_infrastructure.rst.txt

 Try to SSH into the machine again.
 You shouldn't need a password anymore.

-Now let's push our public key onto the remote computer that we want to deploy software to.
-To do this you will need it's URL or IP address and the user name of the account that has SSH enabled.
+Now let's push our public key onto the remote computer that we want to deploy software too.
+To do this, you will need it's URL or IP address and the username of the account that has SSH enabled.
 As an example, I'll assume that the machine you are trying to set up has the IP address of 192.168.0.169 with a username pi.
-Change out the user name and IP address with your own for the remainder of this example.
+Change out the username and IP address with your own for the remainder of this example.

 First we test if it already has this machine's public key: